Technigo/project-guess-who/README.md

 Added sound effects when flipping the cards and when player win or lose.
 Even though I find the sound effect when flipping the cards a bit annoying, it was a good practise.
 I googled a lot about the different array methods and how to use them.
 Got a few bugs, but could receive help from previously questions on Stack Overflow.
 If I had more time, I would make the page more like my own.
 Maybe replace all the images and attributes to something else.
-Or maybe instead of filtrering out the characters by code, I would try to make the user to filter the cards by clicking the ones they want to keep or remove.
+Or maybe instead of filter out the characters by code, I would try to make the user to filter the cards by clicking the ones they want to keep or remove.

 ## View it live